Washington State Horsemen (WSH) was formed in 1941 by equine enthusiasts.

 Their desire to come together, in a common bond, all individuals throughout the State interested in equine as defined by the State Department of Agriculture, whether for business or pleasure.

 The organization has four major divisions which sets it apart from many other horse associations.

-WSH publishes a quarterly newsletter, The Canter, which is available on the web and also mailed directly to members.
+WSH publishes a quarterly newsletter.
+Members receive The Canter mailed directly to their homes in April and October.
+Additionally, The e-Canter, is available on the website in January and July.
 For further details regarding WSH Communications, please visit our News and Publications page.

 With a growing membership, we encourage all equine enthusiasts to join Washington State’s only multi-age, multi-discipline, multi-breed organization where the whole family can play together!